BlueByteSystemsInc/PDMShell/src/CHECKOUT.md

 checkout -search -recursive -filePath
 ```
 ## PARAMETERS:
--search: Search keyword
+-`search`: Search keyword

--filePath: The file(s) to be checked out.
+-`filePath`: The file(s) to be checked out.
 This is the default parameter

--recursive: Recursively check out all files in the current directory.
+-`recursive`: Recursively check out all files in the current directory.
 Use in combination with search

 ## EXAMPLES:
 ```bash